 Common signs of separation anxiety may include excessive vocalization, destructive behavior, urinating or defecating outside the litter box, excessive grooming, or changes in appetite.
-It's crucial to remember that cats exhibit these behaviors out of distress rather than spite.
-They're not doing it out of revenge or because they hate you.
+It’s crucial to remember that cats exhibit these behaviors out of distress rather than spite.
+They’re not doing it out of revenge or because they hate you.
 If anything, your cat likes you a bit too much.
-Therefore, responding with compassion and working to help your cat feel secure when you're not around are crucial.
+Therefore, responding with compassion and working to help your cat feel secure when you’re not around are critical to a successful resolution.

 As an Elite Fear Free Professional, I make it no secret that I prefer positive reinforcement based techniques to address behavior problems in cats.
 The science is clear that positive reinforcement works better than punitive methods and, especially in cases of an anxious cat, you’ll be working on building their confidence rather than making them feel more afraid.

 Before we get into the techniques, a general piece of advice that holds true across all interventions: patience is key when implementing any method to address separation anxiety in cats.
 Every cat is unique, and it may take time to find the specific strategies that effectively help them feel better.
 It’s important to observe and listen to your cat’s cues as they will communicate their comfort levels and how they’re feeling.